Image icon for Everypaw's claim information page

 How to make a claim

-*Based on Everypaw claims data from May 2023 to June 2024
+*Based on Everypaw claims data from January 2025 to January 2026

 Claim through the Pet Portal